stacksjs/stacks/packages/vue/src/README.md

-# Vue Component Library Starter Kit
+# Vue Components

-This is an opinionated Vue Component Library Starter kit to help kick-start development of your next component library.
+This is the core of your Vue component library.

 ## 💡 Get Started